- Thin, branching (filamentous or beaded) Gram-positive bacillus [Fig 1].

-- Agents: A. israelii, A. naeslundii, A. odontolyticus, A. viscosus, A. meyer and Propionibacterium propionicum and A. gereneseriae.
+- Agents: A. israelii, A. naeslundii, A. odontolyticus, A. viscosus, A. meyer, Propionibacterium propionicum and A. gereneseriae.

 - Diagnosis is often made by histopathology -- not by culture, even when suspected.

-- Nearly always part of a mixed infection, especially with flora such as Actinobacillus actinomycetemcomitans, Eikenella corrodens, Bacteroides spp, S. aureus, Streptococcus spp.
+- Nearly always part of a mixed infection, especially with flora such as Aggregatibacter (ex Actinobacillus) actinomycetemcomitans, Eikenella corrodens, Bacteroides spp, S. aureus, Streptococcus spp.

-- Slowly progressing infection, often with granulomatous features categorized according to the body site (orocervical, thoracic, abdominopelvic).
+- Slowly progressing infection, often with granulomatous features categorized according to the body site.

 - Diagnosis: characteristic Gram stain (filamentous or beaded branching rods) in tissue or sulfur granule with radiating Gram-positive bacilli seen on histopathology or exudate or in culture.

-- Recovery important if from normally uncontaminated sources, e.g., uncontaminated tissue, needle aspirates, OR detection of typical sulfur granules, etc.
+- Recovery is important if from typically uncontaminated sources, e.g., uncontaminated tissue, needle aspirates, OR detection of typical sulfur granules, etc.

-- Otherwise, Actinomyces may be part of normal oral or GI flora and not represent a true pathogen.
+- Otherwise, Actinomyces may be part of routine oral or GI flora and not represent a true pathogen.

-- Main differential is Nocardia [see Table Comparison with Nocardia].
-Looks similar on Gram stain, but Nocardia spp. are weakly AFB, and is usually disease of an immunocompromised host.
+- The main differential is Nocardia [see Table Comparison with Nocardia].
+It looks similar upon Gram staining, but Nocardia spp. are weakly AFB positive upon this stain and is usually a disease of an immunocompromised host.

-- Lesions of actinomycosis are often mistaken for a tumor, especially in lung, abdomen or bone.
+- Lesions of actinomycosis are often mistaken for tumor, especially in the lung, abdomen or bone.